prcutler/awesome-macropad/CODE_OF_CONDUCT.md

 ## Moderation

-Instances of behaviors that violate the Adafruit Community Code of Conduct may be reported by any member of the community.
+Instances of behaviors that violate the Community Code of Conduct may be reported by any member of the community.
 Community members are encouraged to report these situations, including situations they witness involving other community members.

 You may report in the following ways:

-In any situation, you may send an email to <support@adafruit.com>.
+In any situation, you may send an email to <paul@paulcutler.org>.
+You may also contact Paul Cutler on the Adafruit Discord.

-On the Adafruit Discord, you may send an open message from any channel to all Community Helpers by tagging @community helpers.
-You may also send an open message from any channel, or a direct message to @kattni#1507,
-@tannewt#4653, @Dan Halbert#1614, @cater#2442, @sommersoft#0222, or
-@Andon#8175.

 Email and direct message reports will be kept confidential.